fiebiga/compysition/README.rst

 	A Python application framework to build and manage asynchronous and highly concurrent event-driven data flow

 I have created **compysition** to build off the simple way in which Wishbone_ managed message flow across multiple modules.
-Compysition expands upon this module registration module to provide abstracted multi-process communication via 0mq_, as well as the ability for full cyclical communication for in-process request/response behavior in a lightweight, fast, and fully concurrent manner, using gevent_ greenlets and concurrency patterns to consume and output events
+Compysition expands upon this module registration method to provide abstracted multi-process communication via 0mq_, as well as the ability for full cyclical communication for in-process request/response behavior in a lightweight, fast, and fully concurrent manner, using gevent_ greenlets and concurrency patterns to consume and output events